Charles Bailey of the Perelman School of Medicine comments on how repeated courses of antibiotics are linked to childho

 Perelman School of Medicine

-Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School is quoted.
+Harvey Rubin of the Perelman School of Medicine talks about the Ebola epidemic.